 - c.
 Check the vaulters' pole weights so they are equal to or greater than the vaulters' weights.
 The weight of the pole must be on the pole and it must include the manufacturers hand hold band (newer poles) or the weight written on the pole with a hand hold band taped 6 inches from the top (older poles).
 Uniform thickness layers of tape may be on the pole. - d.
 Check the correct pronunciations of the vaulters' names and write phonetically on the scorecard, if necessary. - e.
 Supervise the warm-up period. - f.
 Start the event after the announcer makes the final call.
-Write any passes for the first height. - g.
+Write any passes for the first height. - h.
 Explain to the vaulters how the event will be run.
-Usually at large meets the five-alive method works best until less than ten vaulters remain, at which time just proceed down the remaining list. - h.
+Usually at large meets the five-alive method works best until less than ten vaulters remain, at which time just proceed down the remaining list. - i.
 On the scorecard, mark an (x) for a failed attempt, an (o) for a successful attempt and a (-) for a passed attempt.
-When a vaulter has three failed attempts in a row regardless of the height or heights, draw a line from the last (x) to the right on the scorecard, so one can easily see the vaulters who are left in the competition. - i.
-A pole vault competitor(s) who has passed three (3) consecutive heights and has NOT entered the competition should be permitted two (2) minutes of warm-up jumps per the number of competitors entering at that height without the crossbar in place.
-The competitor(s) shall enter the competition at that height.
+When a vaulter has three failed attempts in a row regardless of the height or heights, draw a line from the last (x) to the right on the scorecard, so one can easily see the vaulters who are left in the competition. - j.
+A vaulter passing at least three consecutive heights and has not attempted a jump should be permitted 2 minutes of warm-up jumps per the number of competitors entering at that height without the crossbar of bungee in place.
+The vaulter(s) shall make at least one attempt at that height.
 Such warm-up must be taken at a height change.
-(Example: if three (3) competitors are entering the competition at 12' 6"